* Tokyo Electron, JAL fall after disappointing guidance

 Expectations that Japanese firms would sharply raise their

-earnings forecast for this fiscal year ending March had been
+earnings forecast for the fiscal year ending March 2014 had been

 high after the yen weakened 21 percent since mid-November, when